webwart/03_src-Python/00_python.md

 ## Goals

-- Define a working environment, where I can use python code on Win10 and uberspace.
+1. Define a working environment, where I can use python code on Win10 and uberspace.
-- Experiment with Djangon and Flask framework
+2. Experiment with Djangon and Flask framework
-- Experiment with Machine Learning , algrorithm , and data structures
+3. Experiment with Machine Learning, algrorithm, and data structures
-- Experiment with python modules
+4. Experiment with python modules

 ## Set-up

-- python system-wide , in subfolders might use different einvironements.
+- python system-wide , in subfolders I might use different einvironements.
 - use Git with [remote repository](https://github.com/webwart/03_src-Python) , keepass r.w at hm.ch - N56 - Gi
 - sync between Naples-Lab and Sion-Desk.